Essential Eight Explained

-- identify which adversaries are most likely to target their systems (e.g. cyber criminals, nation-states or malicious insiders)
+- identify which adversaries are most likely to target their systems (e.g. nation-states, cyber criminals or malicious insiders)

-- identify what level of protection is required (i.e. selecting mitigation strategies to implement based on the risks to business activities from specific cyber threats).
+- identify what level of protection is required (i.e. selecting mitigation strategies to implement based on the risks to business activities from specific adversaries).

-- There is a suggested implementation order for each cyber threat to assist organisations in building a strong cyber security posture for their systems.
-Once organisations have implemented their desired mitigation strategies to an initial level, they should focus on increasing the maturity of their implementation such that they eventually reach full alignment with the intent of each mitigation strategy in the following table.
+There is a suggested implementation order for each adversary to assist organisations in building a strong cyber security posture for their systems.
+Once organisations have implemented their desired mitigation strategies to an initial level, they should focus on increasing the maturity of their implementation such that they eventually reach full alignment with the intent of each mitigation strategy.

 |Mitigation strategies to prevent malware delivery and execution|

 Application whitelisting of approved/trusted programs to prevent execution of unapproved/malicious programs including .exe, DLL, scripts (e.g. Windows Script Host, PowerShell and HTA) and installers.